by:

 0

-As I was driving to work one morning, I was thinking about when Jesus told the disciples to feed the crowd of 5000 men (PLUS all of the women and children).
+While driving to work one morning, I thought about when Jesus told the disciples to feed the crowd of 5000 men (PLUS all of the women and children).
 In the gospel accounts of Matthew 14:14-21, Mark 6:37-39 and Luke 9:10-15, the disciples urged Jesus to send the crowd away so they could go and find food and lodging.
 Instead, Jesus told the disciples to feed them.
 When the disciples heard this, their response was one of disbelief.
 They asked him, “How are we going to feed all of these people?”

-Well, when the disciples asked Jesus how were they going to feed all of these people he took that opportunity to teach them not to look to themselves for provision but to look to the Lord by bringing Him all that they have.
-The first thing Jesus said was “Go and see what you can find.”
-In the crowd of 5000 men, they only found fives loaves of bread and two fish.
-Hardly enough food to feed a crowd of people in their eyes; but it was just enough in Jesus’s eyes.
-As you read on, Jesus took the five loaves and two fish and held it up to the Lord, prayed over it and blessed it.
-Then He told the disciples to distribute the bread and the fish.
-As people pulled out loaf after loaf and fish after fish, the baskets never emptied.
-That day the bread and the fish were multiplied until everyone had their fill and twelve baskets were left over.
-God blessed it, anointed it and it was enough.
+Well, when the disciples asked Jesus how they would feed all of these people, he took that opportunity to teach them not to look to themselves for provision but to look to the Lord by bringing Him all they have.
+The first thing Jesus said was, “Go and see what you can find.”
+In the crowd of 5000 men, they only found five loaves of bread and two fish.
+There was hardly enough food to feed a crowd of people in their eyes, but it was just enough in Jesus’s eyes.
+As you read on, Jesus took the five loaves and two fish and held them up to the Lord, prayed over them, and blessed them.
+Then, He told the disciples to distribute the bread and the fish.
+The baskets never emptied as people pulled out loaf after loaf and fish after fish.
+That day, the bread and the fish were multiplied until everyone had their fill, and twelve baskets were left over.
+God blessed it, anointed it, and it was enough.

-As I was thinking over this story, I was thinking of what I could give to God’s people.
-I felt like all I had to offer Jesus was one small saltine cracker, hardly enough to fill one person, let alone a crowd; but that morning as I was driving to work, I poured my heart out to Lord.
+As I was thinking over this story, I wondered what I could give God’s people.
+I felt like all I had to offer Jesus was one small saltine cracker, hardly enough to fill one person, let alone a crowd, but that morning, as I was driving to work, I poured my heart out to the Lord.
 This is what I said:

 Lord, if all I had was a cracker?